The Codex

 8) Principal-agent problems

 When you subcontract, you stop being only the doer.
 You become the designer of briefs, incentives, QA, ownership, and information flow.
+If the subcontractor optimizes for speed while the client expects judgment, the gap lands on you.

 The practical sequence